Where to Ride?

 You will love this ride from Hungry Horse to the entrance of GNP!
 This is a very scenic Montana ride on paved trails that takes you all the way to the west entrance of Glacier National Park.
 This ride is a blast and perfect for all fitness levels.
 The ride is 10 miles one way or 20 miles round trip.

-Trail: This trail is a super fun multi-use that is open to walkers, runners, bikers, skaters, etc. It is a mix of paved trail, smooth gravel trail and roads.
+Trail: This trail is a super fun multi-use that is open to walkers, runners, bikers, skaters, etc. It is a mix of paved trails, smooth gravel trails, and roads.

 Getting There from Whitefish & Where to Park: Head East on HWY 40 towards Glacier for about 15 minutes then turn off HWY 2 by South Fork Drive or Canyon Rd on the right side.
 There are lots of places to park in that area.
-Once you are parked, you will see the sidewalk or path, jump on your bikes and get on the path and start an awesome ride into Glacier.
+Once you are parked, you will see the sidewalk or path, jump on your e-bikes, get on the path, and start an awesome ride into Glacier.

 When to Ride: Great ride for any time of day or evening.